-Fig. 7.2: Boxed shaped loudspeaker array at the University Rostock.
+Fig. 4.28: Boxed shaped loudspeaker array at the University Rostock.

-Besides simulating arbitrary loudspeaker configurations in an anechoic space, you can also do binaural simulations of real loudspeaker setups.
-In the following example we use BRIRs from the 64-channel loudspeaker array of the University Rostock as shown in the panorama photo above.
+University Rostock as shown in the panorama photo above.
 The BRIRs and additional information on the recordings are available for download, see doi:10.14279/depositonce-87.2.
 For such a measurement the SOFA (Spatially Oriented Format for Acoustics) file format has the advantage to be able to include all loudspeakers and head orientations in just one file.

 '''

 X = [0 0 0];

 head_orientation = [0 0];

 xs = [3 0 0];

 src = 'ps';

 brir = 'BRIR_AllAbsorbers_ArrayCentre_Emitters1to64.sofa';

 conf = SFS_config;

 conf.secondary_sources.geometry = 'custom';

 conf.secondary_sources.x0 = brir;

 conf.N = 44100;

 ir = ir_wfs(X, head_orientation, xs, src, brir, conf);

 cello = wavread('anechoic_cello.wav');

-sig = auralize_ir(ir,cello,1,conf);
+sig = auralize_ir(ir, cello, 1, conf);

 '''

 In this case, we don't load the BRIRs into the memory with SOFAload() as the file is too large.
-Instead, we make use of the ability that SOFA can request single impulse responses from the file by just passing the file name to the ir_wfs() function.
-In addition, we have to set conf.N to a reasonable large value as this determines the length of the impulse response ir_wfs() will return, which has to be larger as for the anechoic case as it should now include the room reflections.
+Instead, we make use of the ability that SOFA can request single impulse responses from the file by just passing the file name to the $ir_wfs()$ function.
+In addition, we have to set conf.N to a reasonable large value as this determines the length of the impulse response $ir_wfs()$ will return, which has to be larger as for the anechoic case as it should now include the room reflections.
 Note, that the head orientation is chosen to be 0 instead of pi/2 as in the HRTF examples due to a difference in the orientation of the coordinate system of the BRIR measurement.

-Impulse response of your spatial audio system
+4.6.3 Impulse response of your spatial audio system